evanx/redex/README.md

 ## Alternatives

-The core functionality of Redex is quite trivial:
-- enable the configuration of multiple "processor" instances (as components of a system)
-- enable sequential message-passing between processors

-Someone might want to copy this in Go, Rust, D, Elixer, etc. I think that would be a great idea.
-Still, having a Node implementation in plain JavaScript is useful, at least for JavaScript developers.

-We have chosen ES7 (via Babel), and might extend our implementation with TypeScript in future.
+Redex is:
+- a framework for collaborating processors e.g. configured using YAML (or JSON)
+- extensible using Node modules i.e. JavaScript, CoffeeScript et al
+- a platform for integrating services via Redis

 We implement a number of processors to support some use-cases, especially around HTTP and Redis.
-As such Redex is not only a framework, but also a ready-made implementation which is applicable to some use-cases.
-It is quite configurable (using YAML) and extensible (using JavaScript, or CoffeeScript et al).
+Consequently it is also:
+- a ready-made implementation for some use-cases.

 Where it is an alternative to other projects, I will "compare and contrast" here.
 (Please let me know of any that I am missing.)